 Verified 01 January 2022 - Legal and Administrative Information Directorate (Prime Minister)

-This exceptional contribution is for people with high incomes and is in addition to their income tax.
+The exceptional contribution is in addition to the income tax.

-You must pay it if your tax home is liable to income tax and your benchmark tax income (RFR) exceeds:
+You must pay for it if your tax centre is subject to income tax and your tax reference income (RFR) exceeds:

-To take advantage of this, you must apply to your public finance center.
+To qualify, you must apply to your public finance centre.

 Who shall I contact

-The exceptional contribution on high incomes is collected in the same way as income tax.
+The amount of the exceptional contribution on high incomes is indicated on income tax notice.

 Sound recovery it is the same as income tax.

 - General tax code: article 223eOutstanding contribution on high incomes

 - Bofip-Taxes n°BOI-IR-CHR-20170711 on the exceptional contribution on high income